As I was researching

 collaboration with Serge Gainsbourg.

-Notorious is the fact that she ignored that the “lollipops” in “
+Notorious is the fact that she apparently was unaware of the fact that the “lollipops” in “

 Les Sucettes” could mean more than just mere lollipops, despite her being already 19.